Zeph53/GamepadKeyMouse/README.md

 ## Requirements
     Gamepad, script tested and configured ONLY using an oldschool "Playstation (DS3) Controller" connected through bluetooth.
     Debian with XFCE4, possibly any Linux OS with a DE that supports evdev now.
-    Python3 and modules: tk, pysdl2, evdev, python-xlib, six and pynput
+    Python3 and modules: tk, pysdl2, evdev, python-xlib, six, and pynput

 ## Installation
 ### Installing the required dependencies into an interally managed environment using python3-pip